ozyurtf/cpu-scheduler/README.md

 **Parallelism**: Distributing multiple instructions into different resources and running them at the same time in parallel.

+## Inter-Process Communication

-**Inter-Process Communication**: In computer, there are programs that basically includes some set of instructions that can handle some specific task.
+In computer, there are programs that basically includes some set of instructions that can handle some specific task.

 These instructions/codes are stored in disk or memory and cannot help us to do what we want directly.
 Therefore, they should be executed by the processor.